 Infrequently, we source personal data from third party vendors, but only where these are independently verified and certified vendors, and where any data purchased is fully GDPR compliant.

 We need to know your basic personal data in order to provide you with email updates and marketing communications about our conferences, other products, and so that our partners can do the same where you have given permission for them to do so.
 We also use your basic personal details to administer attendance at our conferences.
 We will not collect any personal data from you that we do not need in order to provide and oversee these services to you.

 The legal basis we rely on to process your personal data is that of Legitimate Interest.
 This is because:

-- You have either signed up to receive information relating to Sense Media conferences or have attended and/or sponsored previous conferences.
+- You have either signed up to receive information relating to Sense Media’s products or services, or you are a past customer.

-- As a result, it is reasonable to expect to receive information about Sense Media conferences.
+- As a result, it is reasonable to expect to receive information about Sense Media products and services.

 All the personal data we process is processed by our staff in the UK.
 Appropriate safeguards are in place to protect the security of your data.
 We only use external IT services to support this processing which are either located within the European Union or have suitable security measures in place such as compliance with the EU-U.S. Privacy Shield Framework.